avegancafe/collab/README.md

 ./serv.py
 ```

 This starts the server.
-You can optionally specify a port number by using `-p=<port>` as an option, but it defaults to port 8555.
+You can optionally specify a port number by providing a number for the port (ex. `./serv.py 80` starts the server at port 80), but it defaults to port 8555.
 You can connect to this server as usual with :Collab connect localhost 8555 Kyle, assuming it is on port 8555.